koyelkalita/koyelkalita/README.md

 ###

-<p align="left">I'm an undergraduate Computer Science student, debugging life one error at a time :)</p>
+<p align="left">An undergraduate Computer Science student, debugging life one error at a time :)</p>

 ###